FBI Transform in Gevrey Classes and Anosov Flows: Gevrey pseudo-differential operators

 where $K_P(x,y)$ denotes the kernel of $P$.
 Notice that all the terms in \eqref{eq:decompo_tildek_loin_diag_alt} make sense since the singular support of $K_P$ is contained in the diagonal of $M \times M$.
 The integral over $M \setminus \p{D_1 \cup D_2}$ is easily dealt with: by assumption, the kernel of $P$ is an $\O(\exp(-C/h))$ and $u_\alpha$ is an $\O(\exp(- C\langle|\alpha|\rangle/h))$ in $\G^1$ there.
 To tackle the integral over $D_1$, just notice that $u_\alpha$ is an $\O(\exp(-C\langle|\alpha|\rangle/h))$ in $\G^1$ there.
 Hence, we may apply Lemma \ref{lemma:basic-Gs-boundedness-pseudo} and find that the integral over $D_1$ is an $\O(\exp(- C\langle|\alpha|\rangle/h))$ in $\G^1$.
 It remains to deal with the integral over $D_2$.
 Notice that, up to smooth and small terms that we may neglect, the integral over $D_2$ writes

 Here, since $x$ and $y$ are uniformly away from each other the kernel of $K_P$ is an $\O(\exp(- C/h))$ in $\G^1$.
-For small $\alpha$, if $\alpha$ is sufficiently close to the reals, $\Im \Phi$ cannot be too negative, so this is sufficient to find a $\O(\exp(- C/h))$ bound in $\G^1$ for the integral.
-Thanks to the assumption of ellipticity on the derivative of $\Phi$, when $\alpha$ is large enough the phase is non-stationary in \eqref{eq:une_integrale_qui_est_petite}.
+For small $\alpha_\xi$, if $\alpha$ is sufficiently close to the reals, $\Im \Phi$ cannot be too negative, so this is sufficient to find a $\O(\exp(- C/h))$ bound in $\G^1$ for the integral.
+Thanks to the assumption of ellipticity on the derivative of $\Phi$, when $\alpha_\xi$ is large enough the phase is non-stationary in \eqref{eq:une_integrale_qui_est_petite}.
 Hence, the integral \eqref{eq:une_integrale_qui_est_petite} is an $\O(\exp(- C\langle|\alpha|\rangle/h))$ as an application of Proposition \ref{prop:non_stationary_analytic_symbols}.
 Hence, we proved that $P u_\alpha(x)$ is negligible when $x$ and $\alpha_x$ are away from each other and $x$ is real.
 However, we proved an estimate in $\G^1$ so that this estimate remains true when $x \in (M)_\epsilon$ with $\epsilon \ll \eta$.

 We want now to understand the kernel $Pu_\alpha(x)$ when $d(x,\Re \alpha_x) < \eta$ -- as above, we may assume $x$ real and then prove a bound in $\G^1$.
-To do so, we may assume that $x$ and $\Re \alpha_x$ are contained in a ball $D$ of radius $10 \eta$ and then denote by $D'$ the ball of radius $100 \eta$ with the same center than $D$ (we only need a finite number of such $D$ to cover the whole manifold).
+To do so, we may assume that $x$ and $\Re \alpha_x$ are contained in a ball $D$ of radius $10 \eta$ and then denote by $D'$ the ball of radius $100 \eta$ with the same center as $D$ (we only need a finite number of such $D$ to cover the whole manifold).
 Then, write

 We obtain a $\O(\exp(-C\langle|\alpha|\rangle/h))$ bound in $\G^1$ for the integral over $M \setminus D'$ as in the previous case (both kernels are smooth and small there).
 By taking $\eta$ small enough, we may assume that $D'$ is contained in a coordinate patch and work in these coordinates.
-When studying the integral over $D'$, we will ignore the error terms in \eqref{eq:local_pseudor} and in the definition of $u_\alpha$.
+The arguments from the first part of the proof apply again to show that the contribution to the integral over $D'$ from the error terms in \eqref{eq:local_pseudor} and in the definition of $u_\alpha$ are negligible.
 Hence, we want to study the kernel given by the oscillating integral

 The oscillating integral here is well-defined because the singular support of a pseudo-differential operator is contained in the diagonal of $M \times M$.
 In order to manipulate this integral, we will approximate it by converging integrals.
 Indeed, we have